Sarah Swenson: Career

 Swenson's performing career began as a member of the Alvin Ailey Student Performance Group or Ailey III, in 1984.
 Shortly after, she toured The People's Republic of China and South Korea with the Myung Sook Chun Dance Company.
 She was an assistant teacher in the New Visions Dance Project, a music and dance program for the visually impaired, where she met visually impaired dancer, Suleiman Rifai.
 In 1990, she choreographed The Road, a duet she performed with Rifai.

 During the same period, Swenson worked with Kevin Iega Jeff, artistic director of Artists of Jubilation!, and performed at the Apollo Theater, New York City.
 She later joined her dance partner, the late Raymond C. Harris, in the creation of Seraphim Dance Theatre in 1995.
 Swenson spent a brief period at the Dance Institute of Washington D.C. in 1996, staging the works of former Alvin Ailey principal dancer, the late Kelvin Rotardier.
 Later that year, she relocated to Los Angeles, and in 1997 enrolled in graduate school at California State University, Long Beach.

 In 1998, Swenson began studying with Simone Forti in Los Angeles, and in the decade that followed, she collaborated with Forti on a series of works.
 From 2004 to 2011, Swenson and Forti collaborated with Luke Johnson and Douglas Wadle on five evening-length works.
 They performed as The Sleeves in Unbuttoned Sleeves at the Redcat Theater in 2005.
 An anthology of the texts of this work was later published by Beyond Baroque in 2006.
 This was followed by Civics 101 at Highways Performance Space in 2006, Turtles All The Way Down at The Unknown Theater in 2007, To Borrow Salt in 2009 at The Box Gallery Chinatown, and Conversation Piece in 2010 at Highways Performance Space.
-A sixth project was started in 2011, but not completed.